webduno/sol22/README.md

 "Successfully created keypair.json"
-this will have generated the file in the same folder, which will be used for the next commands and transactions which will actually create the token
+this will have generated the file in the same folder, which will be used for the next commands and transactions which will eventually create the token

-remember you need some solana balance to  run the next commands, so send some SOL to the public adress of that wallet you selected im going to send 5 dollars which should cover for all steps great, lets keep going the third command setups the solana cli configuration, to use that newly generated file so copy the command number three solana config set "dash u space m" which means to deploy to mainnet and this that tells it the name of the file for your accounts private key which you know is keypair.json so go to the terminal, paste it and hit enter and we see the commitment as confirmed so we are good
+remember you need some solana balance to  run the next commands, so send some SOL to the public adress of that wallet you selected im going to send 5 dollars which should cover for all steps

+great, lets keep going

+the third command setups the solana cli configuration to use that newly generated file so copy the command number three solana config set "dash u space m" which means to deploy to mainnet and this part at the end specifies the name of the file for your accounts private key which you already know is keypair.json so go to the terminal, paste the command and hit enter and when we see the commitment as confirmed we are good

 ## step 3 token

-now, that the intial config is done lets clear the terminal again and continue copy the fourth command to create the actual token spl-token create token, program id, then this code, which represents how solana makes their tokens
+now, that the intial config is done lets continue copy the fourth command to create the actual token spl-token create token, program id, then this code, which represents how solana makes their tokens